Maria Leopoldina of Austria: Birth and parentage

 She was given the name Caroline Josepha Leopoldine Franziska Ferdinanda, according to her main biographer Carlos H. Oberacker Júnior in his work "A Imperatriz Leopoldina: Sua Vida e Sua Época", and confirmed by Bettina Kann in her work "Cartas de uma Imperatriz" and other authors.
-In one of the essays presented in his work, Oberacker Júnior showed an excerpt of the publication made by the Austrian newspaper Wiener Zeitung on 25 January 1797, who gave the news of the birth of the Archduchess three days before with her full name; he also mentioned that the name "Maria" wasn't present in the preserved baptismal record of the Archduchess, which is in fact true.
+In one of the essays presented in his work, Oberacker Júnior showed an excerpt of the publication made by the Austrian newspaper Wiener Zeitung on 25 January 1797, who gave the news of the birth of the Archduchess three days before with her full name; he also mentioned that the name "Maria" was not present in the preserved baptismal record of the Archduchess, which is in fact true.
 According to Oberacker Júnior, the Archduchess started using it already on his trip to Brazil, when dealing with some private businesses.
 In Brazil, she started to sign only Leopoldina, or using the first name Maria, as can be seen in her oath to the Constitution of Brazil in 1822.
 According to another theory presented by Oberacker Júnior, the Archduchess probably began to use the name "Maria" due to her great devotion to the Virgin Mary and to invoke her protection, and also because all her sisters-in-law used this name.

 Maria Leopoldina was born during a turbulent period in European history.
 In 1799, Napoleon Bonaparte became First Consul of France, and later became Emperor.
 He then began a series of conflicts and established systems of alliances known as "Coalitions" over Europe that frequently redefined the continent's borders.
 Austria was an active participant in all of the Napoleonic Wars, against France, her historical enemy.
 Napoleon shook the old European royal institutions, and fierce battles began through the Holy Roman Empire.
 Her older sister, Archduchess Maria Ludovika, married Napoleon in 1810, seeking to strengthen the ties between France and Austria.
 This union was undoubtedly one of the most serious defeats of the House of Habsburg; their maternal grandmother, Queen Maria Carolina of Naples and Sicily (who deeply hated everything about France after execution of her beloved sister Queen Marie Antoinette in 1793), grunted with her son-in-law's attitude: "It was precisely what I lacked, to now become the devil's grandmother".